-Indonesia visa on arrival extension, here’s the process at Yogyakarta immigration
+Indonesia visa on arrival extension, here’s the process you have to go through at Yogyakarta immigration.

 If you’ve paid for a 30 day visa on a arrival at the Indonesian border, here’s everything you need to know about extending it to 60 days.
 I’ve written this about the Yogyakarta Immigration office but the three part process of extension will be there same anywhere it might just take longer.

-Note: most websites say its $35 for the VOA, but that has increased in 2019 so make sure you have the right cash to ensure your life is easier at the border.
+Tip: Most websites say its $35 for the VOA, but that has increased in 2019 so make sure you have the right cash to ensure your life is easier at the border.
 You can also pay in local currency.
+It is possible to go through the airport to the ATM on the other side of the baggage claim but I recommend you avoid this stress by carrying the cash with you.

 You can apply for 60 day visas before you arrive too, I just wasn’t that organised.
 When I came to Indonesia previously I entered the country for free with a 30 day visa exemption.

-Indonesian Visa Extension process, from 30 extended to 60 days in Yogyakarta
+Indonesian Visa Extension process, extend your 30 day visa to 60 days in Yogyakarta

 Address: Class I Immigration Office Yogyakarta, Jl.
 Raya Solo – Yogyakarta No.KM.
 10, Karangploso, Maguwoharjo, Depok Sub-District, Sleman Regency, Special Region of Yogyakarta 55281